 3. Evaluate cost, and consider adding benefits

 Now is the time to work with brokers or plan providers to make sure you’re getting the most benefits possible for your employees and the best possible price.
-Whether you work directly with a carrier or go through a third-party, ask them to review your current package and suggest any upgrades or changes that could provide better services to employees, or a rate reduction overall.
+Whether you work directly with a carrier or go through a third-party, ask them to review your current benefits package and suggest any upgrades or changes that could provide better services to employees, or a rate reduction overall.

 If you can, comparison shop outside your normal channels: let another carrier know what benefits you are currently using and ask if they can do better.
 The worst that can happen is you’ll confirm you’re getting the most you can from your current plan at your price point, but there may be a chance to get more.